ghik/kubernetes-the-harder-way/docs/QEMU.md

 ```

 Now you can install your Ubuntu on this drive.
 After you do that, you can remove the CDROM device and image and
 work with the system on a disk.
-This is what you would typically do for a desktop-like virtual machine.
+This is what you would typically do with a desktop-like virtual machine.
 However, for our ultimate goal - a working Kubernetes deployment - we will take a different route.

 ## Running a cloud image